About

 Important Information

-• If you can do some preparation work in a gym prior to the IADF you will get much more out of the fest, and your body will thank you for it.
+- If you can do some preparation work training endurance prior to the IADF you will get much more out of the fest, and your body will thank you for it.

-• If you have a Yoga mat, side-harness or sit-harness please bring it with you.
+- If you have a Yoga mat, side-harness or sit-harness that you want to use, please bring it with you.

-• Bring warm clothes as some of our venues are quite big and can get cold.
-Also summer is no guarantee, it can be cold and windy.
+- Bring warm clothes and layers as it can get cold.
+Summer is no guarantee, it can be cold, wet, and windy, or it was hot that one time...

-• Consider food and snacks.
+- Consider food and snacks.
 You’ll need to keep your energy up between classes.
-There aren’t many food places near the Aura, but starting in 2017 two aerialists started serving hot meals.
-Check out their food here.
+There aren't many food places near the Aura, but since 2017 we have tried to always have a caterer serving hot lunches.

 If you need help deciding on which classes are most suitable for you please contact us.